 WHERE IS THE KIRKENES SNOW HOTEL?

 In Kirkeness.
 Ok ok, you’ve never heard of that either.
 On the northern Norwegian coast, deep in the Arctic Circle, 15km from Russia.
 Check it out on the google map, you might have to zoom out for some context, it’s seriously out here.

 THINGS TO DO IN THE ARCTIC CIRCLE, AT THE KIRKENES SNOW HOTEL

 So the hotel is so much more than 20 snow hotel rooms.
 For a start there’s a great restaurant (with an unreal breakfast!), there’s also a guest area to chill where you can drink and chill.
 The bar, of course, is spectacular, if a little chilly!
 And then there are the activities.
 Wow.
 The Kirkenes Snow Hotel can organise all your trips directly from their reception, I’ll blog all about these specifically but what a trip – hiking, snowmobiling, camping.

 A restaurant with a view…..

 HOW MUCH DOES THE KIRKENESS SNOW HOTEL COST?

 So if you’re wanting to do something out of the ordinary, something exciting, then head to Norway.
 Then go further still, to the Arctic Circle.
-Then wrap yourself in a sleeping bag and nap in the snow hotel.
+Next, wrap yourself in a sleeping bag and nap in a snow hotel in Norway.
 Then ride a snowmobile across a glacier.
 Life is meant to be lived, make it happen.
 See you on the road!

 PS A massive thank you to all my friends and family who made the effort, spent the money and lived it up with me here.
 I know it was pricey, but it was a pleasure and an honour to celebrate the biggest moment of my life with you guys (Mum, Duff, Paul, Laura, Jaa, Carl, Anthony, Taylor – thank you all!)